ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/REDTEAM.md

 ### [BRUTE FORCE](brute.md)

-Now that we have learned Ashtons Password from using Hydra, enter them into the Sign-in page:
+Now that we have learned Ashton's Password from using Hydra, enter them into the Sign-in page:

 * Username: ashton